What Is the Skin’s Moisture Barrier?

 Ceramides (the lipids that make up skin’s barrier) and humectants (a type of ingredient that pulls water into the skin) keep skin’s moisture barrier strong.
 One of Polina’s go-to humectants is hyaluronic acid.
 Naturally produced by our bodies as a lubricant for joints and tissue, hyaluronic acid “works by attracting moisture from the air to deposit it into your skin,” keeping it healthy and hydrated.
 Hydration Station contains two different molecular weights of hyaluronic acid to provide hydration to the outermost and deepest layers of your skin.
 Glycerin is another type of humectant found in our Hydrating Milk, which will keep skin’s pH levels balanced and aid in the repair process.

 Antioxidants, which fight off oxidative stress that can ultimately wreak havoc on skin’s barrier, are another great option to add to your regimen.
 Our Sunday Morning Antioxidant Oil-Serum is chock full of them, including moisturizing vitamin E, that’ll help your barrier’s defense system strong.

 Oils, particularly those that mimic ones naturally produced by the skin, help lock in moisture from the inside out.
 Squalane keeps skin smooth and supple without clogging pores and is plant-derived (note: squalane is different from squalene, which is typically derived from shark liver).
 This ingredient, found in Skin Soak Rich Moisture Cream, actually comes from olives and gives your skin a hydrated, non-greasy glow.
-Jojoba is another barrier-friendly oil that makes our Microcrystal Exfoliator so soothing and gentle for all skin types—even barriers that are currently on the mend.
+Marula oil is another barrier-friendly oil that makes Recovery Mode so soothing for all skin types—even barriers that are currently on the mend.